emeteoeu/emeteo-api/README.md

 # eMeteo API

-## :warning: API is not working, because is in development. :warning:

-Follow us on [Facebook](https://www.facebook.com/emeteoeu) for more information about API.

----

 ## API ID & API Key request

 If you are interested in API ID and API Key, [contact us](https://emeteo.sk/kontakt) with short description of usage our API in your project.
+More information can you find on [our portal](https://emeteo.sk/api).

 ## List of functions